kirk-sayre-work/VBASeismograph/README.md

 git clone https://github.com/bontchev/pcodedmp.git
 ```

-### Install ClamAv
+### Install olevba

-ClamAV is an open source AV scanner.
-It contains a utility called
-sigtool that performs (among other things) VBA source code
+olevba is a tool for dumping the compressed VBA source code from an
-decompression for Office documents.
-To install ClamAV under Ubuntu do
+Office file.
+To install olevba under Ubuntu do
 the following:

 ```
-sudo apt-get install clamav
+sudo pip install oletools
 ```

 ### PCODEDMP_DIR Environment Variable